Miranda-guo/github-slideshow/_posts/0000-01-05-Miranda-guo.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our fifth slide!"
 ---
 Why not add a fifth slide ;)